Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureAppConfiguration)

+### 4.5.1 - November 8, 2021
+* Fixed a bug where the cache expiration time was not being updated after failed refresh operations. [#283](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/283)

 ### 4.5.0 - August 12, 2021
 * Added deprecation warning to all Offline Cache APIs.
 The current implementation of offline cache will be removed in the next major release.